jsdelivrbot/design-handbook/process/index.md

 ---

 ## Define: Kickoff
-<p class="t-size-large">Every project needs a kickoff so we can understand the scope and business goals of the project.</p>
+<p class="t-large">Every project needs a kickoff so we can understand the scope and business goals of the project.</p>

 Design is communication and every idea needs to be communicated clearly.
 The kickoff is generally the designer asking a ton of questions about what the project is and throwing rough ideas at the group.
 Ideas are cheap; designers want to shake it around a little and see how it holds up, if users will find value in it, zoom out a level and see how it will interact with the rest of the website/application and explore if there more intuitive ways of reaching the same goals.